AqwamCreates/DataPredict-Agent/docs/index.md

 * Custom AI NPC actions through the use of regular expressions to detect actions inside of LLM-generated messages.

-* Learn from their environments, and enchance it further with deep reinforcement learning from [DataPredict](https://aqwamcreates.github.io/DataPredict/).
+* Agents can learn from their environments, and enchance it further with deep reinforcement learning from [DataPredict](https://aqwamcreates.github.io/DataPredict/).

 * Agents can have initial hidden prompts as well as regular hidden prompts for custom personalities and identities.